 Some revelers had still not left downtown Logroño.
 Now, the party people competed for the space with the clean-up crew.
 The latter did their best to spruce up the public areas by washing the pavements clean.
 Perhaps the clean-up crew could wash away the stragglers as well.

 A Camino map was on the wall inside the tunnel.
 Well, it was still dark outside at this time so you didn’t see much.

 A selfie next to a dam in a park on the western outskirts of Logroño.
 It was a beautiful, clear and crisp morning and I loved it.

 Today’s first music selection was Calexico, my current favourite band.

-Calexico are from Tucson, AZ and play laid back cross border music.
-Calexico by the way is the name of a small US border town between US and Mexico.
+Calexico is from Tucson, AZ and plays laid back cross-border music.
+Calexico, by the way, is the name of a small US border town between US and Mexico.

-Sometimes Calexico sing in English and sometimes they sing in Spanish.
+Sometimes Calexico sings in English and sometimes they sing in Spanish.
 Some songs are sung in both languages.

 Then, I got a bit sentimental and listened to Australian music.
-It was “Down under”, “Sounds of Then”, “Solid Rock” etc. That music made me a bit homesick.
+It was “Down under”, “Sounds of Then”, “Solid Rock” etc. Those tunes made me a bit homesick.
 At least for a short little while.

 Well well.
 Are we in wine country now or not?